 The second aspect is the management of variables on the controller.
 Internal access to data blocks, flags, inputs and outputs can be either optimized or absolute.
 To be able to read variables from the controller with Peakboard, absolute access must be activated.

 The following screenshot shows the raw view of a data block from the S7 programmer’s point of view.
 The data types of the variables and the offset are relevant here.
 Both values are required for the configuration of the S7 data source.
 If the variable is in a data block, the number of the block is still required.

-An entry must be made manually for each variable to be retrieved.
-To do this, a unique name must be entered, but it does not have to be the same as the variable on the controller.
-Furthermore, the position of the variable must be defined.
-This includes whether the variable is in a data block, flag, output or input (type) and the offset which specifies the memory address of the variable.
+For each variable to be retrieved you have to make an entry manually.
+To add a new variable, click on the [+] symbol (7).
+You have to choose a unique name (8), but it does not have to be the same as the variable on the controller.
+Furthermore you have to define the position of the variable.
+This includes whether the variable is in a data block, flag, output or input (Type) and the offset, which specifies the memory address of the variable.

-When defining the offset, note the special formatting features that depend on the data type.
-If a variable of the data type Bit, i.e. a boolean value, is to be read, the offset must be specified in the form [Byte.Bit].
-Valid values are, for example, “0.0” or “2.7”.
+When defining the offset, you have to consider special formatting features, which depend on the data type.
+If you want to read a variable of the data type Bit, i.e. a Boolean value, you have to specify the offset in the form [Byte.Bit].
+Valid values are for example [0.0] or [2.7].

-Setting values on S7 controls is only possible with Lua-Script.
-There are four methods, one for each type of memory.
-These methods can be found in the script editor under “Write to PLC” of the data source.
+Setting values on S7 controllers is possible only with Lua script.
+There are four methods for this, one for each type of memory.
+These methods can be found in the script editor under [FUNCTIONS], [Publish to external system], [Siemens S7], [Write to PLC].
 Note that the variable to be written does not have to be stored in the data source.

-The data block number is only required if you want to write to a data block and is specified as an integer.
+The data block number is only needed if a data block is to be written to and is specified as an integer.
 The offset is specified as in the variable configuration dialog.
 The same applies to the data type.
-Like offset and data type, the value is specified as a character string (‘value’).
+The value is specified, like offset and data type, as a string (‘value’).